OpenSeizureDetector/OpenSeizureDatabase/README.md

 # OpenSeizureDatabase

-This repository is for the database of seizure and seizure-like data that has been contributed by OpenSeizureDetector users to contribute to research to improve seizure detection algorithms
+OpenSeizureDatabase (OSDB) database of seizure and seizure-like data that has been contributed by OpenSeizureDetector users to contribute to research to improve seizure detection algorithms.
+The repository contains a number of python tools that form a toolkit to assist users of the database in working with the JSON files containing the seizure data.

+## Licence
+The python tools are licenced under the GNU Public Licence, V3.
+The OpenSeizureDatabase data is licenced under a variation of the Creative Commons Share Alike licence, with an additional licence condition to publish results obtained using the data - see the [LICENCE](./documentation/LICENCE.md) description for more details.

 ## Installation Instructions